Codecademy/docs/documentation/style-guide.md

 ## Headers/Sections

 - Do not use any `h1` headers (in Markdown preceded by `#`).
-- Do not include a title header automatically provided by the metadata.
+- Do not include a title header.
+It is automatically provided by the metadata.
 - Do not include a header before the introductory paragraph(s).
 - Main headers should be `h2` (`##`).
 - Sub headers should be `h3` (`###`).